corneliusdavid/odug-web-hugo/content/events/2023-01/index.md

 Tonight, we'll explore the [Go](https://go.dev) programming language a little, comparing its structure and object-oriented features with Delphi.

-*There is no picture in the article anymore--i'ts only mentioned in the header!*

 ## PRESENTER ##